gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_project_manager.rst

 aggregate project, you will need to add "p.gpr" in the list of project files for the aggregate project, or the main will not be built when building the aggregate project.

-Aggregate projects are supported only with *gprbuild*, not with *gnatmake*.

 .. _Building_a_set_of_projects_with_a_single_command: